LukePenn97/fish-tank/NOTES.md

 Desired features:
   * Seeds should be able to go above the top of the tank without despawning, so they can fall back in
   * Fish should change direction to face correctly
-  * Seeds should have a timer; if they're unhatched (and still alive) when the timer ends, they hatch naturally
+  * Seeds (EGGS???) should have a timer; if they're unhatched (and still alive) when the timer ends, they hatch naturally

 * If I do denizen.findDenizensWithinRadius(r), they can do the BiteFish?
   * and/or do another simpleFish, possibly as a warmup to doing the BiteFish